indico/indico/doc/guides/UserGuide/Categories.rst

 the option for domain control is omitted and any event or category made inside it will also be private.
 The category will be displayed with "(protected)" after its name to show it is private.
+As well, if the category is  PRIVATE the category manager will be able to set a 'Contact in case of no access', so users with no access will know who to contact in order to request access.
 Inheriting: The category will have the same access protection as its parent category.
 This means that changing the parent's protection will change the protection of tha category.